markowetzlab/slide-classifier/README.md

 # Cytosponge Triage

-This repository contains the functional implementation of the code for analysing histopathology slides produced using a Cytosponge, from the following papers:
+This repository contains the functional implementation of the code for analysing histopathology slides produced using a EndoSign, from the following papers:

 Triage-driven diagnosis of Barrett’s esophagus for early detection of esophageal adenocarcinoma using deep learning - [Paper](https://www.nature.com/articles/s41591-021-01287-9) [Code](https://github.com/markowetzlab/cytosponge-triage)

 Use of a Cytosponge biomarker panel to prioritise endoscopic Barrett's oesophagus surveillance: a cross-sectional study followed by a real-world prospective pilot - [Paper](https://doi.org/10.1016/S1470-2045(21)00667-7) [Code](https://github.com/markowetzlab/barretts-progression-detection)

 Trained model weights can be found at the following link: [Weights](https://drive.google.com/drive/folders/1XYv1OdUg_z_t0GXq2k2a9hhSxlTXvxuZ?usp=sharing)

+Some paths and outputs of this repository are hard-coded and is not intended for wider use cases.
+Therefore, you may want to change your paths accordingly.

 ## Requirements
 <details>